Hacienda de San Antonio

 Children are welcome to come and stay at Hacienda de San Antonio, and babysitting can easily be arranged upon request, although children's activities, while excellent and great fun, are generally unstructured.
 Several suites interconnect, making them ideal for families.

-Hacienda de San Antonio boasts a restaurant, bar, lounge, meeting/conference rooms, swimming pool, fitness centre, tennis court, garden amphitheatre, library, hiking trails and a 9-hole golf course nearby.
+Hacienda de San Antonio boasts a restaurant, bar, lounge, meeting/conference rooms, swimming pool, fitness center, tennis court, garden amphitheater, library, hiking trails and a 9-hole golf course nearby.

 The hotel's refined dining is inspired by authentic Mexican cuisine with an international touch.
-Locally sourced and organic products, mostly from the ranch itself, are used to create flavoursome cuisine.
+Locally sourced and organic products, mostly from the ranch itself, are used to create flavorsome cuisine.

 With the eternal spring like weather, activities during your stay at Hacienda San Antonio are numerous.
 You can rent mountain bikes, go horseback riding, hiking, bird watching and embark on local cultural tours to the hacienda's organic coffee plantation and cheese factories.